dieob/bowling-score/README.md

     ```bash
     mvn test -Dtest=com.mycompany.AppTest#testMethodName

+### Running Integration Tests
 - To run integration tests, use the failsafe plugin and run this command:

     ```bash
     mvn failsafe:integration-test
     ```

+### Included Files

+In the directory `bowling-score/src/main/java/jobsity/challenge/files` you can find test
+files already created and they are:

+- `jobsity-example.txt`: A file describing the example given in the instructions for the test.
+- `youtube-example.txt`: A file describing the scenario on the youtube video given in the instructions for the test.
+- `all-foul.txt`: A file describing a scenario where all the throws are fouls `F`.
+- `no-score.txt`: A file describing a scenario where all throws are zero.
+- `perfect-score.txt`: A file describing a perfect match, where all throws are Strikes.

+To test the application using this files, run the program as previously explained, and pass the path to any of these files as a parameter.